labifrancis/one-click-hugo-cms/site/content/post/making-sense.md

 **

 The first challenge for less-technical internet end-users Another challenge is understanding how it works.
 Most of them do not know about DNS and and how it applies to their site.

 Another challenge is how to update their DNS.
 Most of them face this challenge when trying to point their domain to a new host.
 This can lead to errors while changing the records.

-A customer writes in saying their “site won’t build”.
-Compose:
+**A customer writes in saying their “site won’t build”.
+Compose:**

-•	your best short (2-paragraph) customer-facing answer,
+**•	your best short (2-paragraph) customer-facing answer, **

-•	without any additional data,
+**•	without any additional data,
-•	that could be useful in the generic case,
+•	that could be useful in the generic case, **

-•	but would also lead to a customer providing a more actionable response.
+**•	but would also lead to a customer providing a more actionable response.**

 Hi there,
 I’m happy to help.
-Can you please
+Can you please confirm if it builds locally in your own development environment.
+Once it does, check to make sure the package versions we use to build match yours.

+You'll find this documentation useful: https://www.netlify.com/docs/build-gotchas/         I'll be here to help.

+Best,

+Francis

+Netlify Support Engineer

+* **(optional/bonus) Can you set up a redirect from “/netlify/anything” to https://www.google.com/search?q=anything ?**

+I set up a redirect for http://labifrancis2.netlify.com/values/ to https://www.google.com/search?q=anything

+* **(optional/bonus) Could you give us a suggestion to improve this test or the job posting?**

+I saw this job posting in Support Driven Community and I think it's a great way to get people that are passionate about support.